brave-dave/brave-dave/README.md

 - Full-stack JavaScript/TypeScript development
 - Creating engaging and intuitive user experiences

-## Portfolio Website
+## My Portfolio

-Visit my portfolio website at [brave-dave.com](https://brave-dave.com) to see my latest projects and learn more about my work.

-## This Project

-This is my personal portfolio website built with:
+This repository contains my personal portfolio website, which you can visit at [brave-dave.com](https://brave-dave.com).
+Built with modern web technologies including:

 - [Next.js](https://nextjs.org) - The React framework for production
 - Modern web technologies and best practices
 - Optimized performance and SEO